Donkey Kong Country Returns HD

 Review:

-It’s not an Earth-shattering improvement, but it is an improvement, making Nintendo Switch 2 the new definitive way to play this game.
+Overall, it’s a bit of a mixed bag, but I would say it is an improvement, once again making Nintendo Switch 2 the definitive way to play this game.
 It still doesn’t justify the $60 price tag, but this is nevertheless still a phenomenal Platformer that’s even better (even if just a bit) on Nintendo Switch 2.

 Grade: B